Wall Street weekahead: Coronavirus uncertainty muddies views on buying opportunities for plunging stocks

 (Graphic: Sinking stock valuations, here)

-Already this week, FedEx (FDX.N) and Marriott (MAR.O) walked away from their 2020 forecasts because of the uncertainty from the coronavirus, which has infected over 210,000 people globally and killed 8,900.
+Already this week, FedEx and Marriott walked away from their 2020 forecasts because of the uncertainty from the coronavirus, which has infected over 210,000 people globally and killed 8,900.

 The S&P 500 has fallen 28.8% since its all-time record high close on Feb 19 and hit its lowest level this week since early 2017.